VLDCNDN/paboritoo/README.md

 # paboritoo
- A pinoy favorites (this is a study project)
+ A pinoy favorites

+ This project is for practice only.